 The specific tasks of the consultancy are:

-Based on the findings of the assessment of social work performance and practice and in agreement with the working group, develop a brief concept of the SSA methodological guidance and supervision unit.
+Based on the findings of the assessment of social work performance and practice and develop concept of the SSA methodological guidance and supervision unit.
 The concept will include description of the unit’s aim, objectives, function, structure and composition (7 working days);

-Develop competency profiles and job descriptions of the staff of the unit, including 5 staff members employed in the SSA central office in Tbilisi and 9 – in the SSA regional offices (5 working days);

-Develop working processes, guidelines, working forms, and other working documents for the unit (8 working days);
+Develop competency profiles and job descriptions of the staff of the unit, Develop working processes, guidelines, working forms, and other working documents for the unit (8 working days);

 Develop training curriculum and materials for the unit staff (8 working days);

-Conduct actual training of the staff (10 working days)

-Provide on-the-job support to the staff (10 working days).
+Develop TOT courses for the guardianship, care and social program department stuff

 Provide a final briefing and report for the implementation of the assignment and recommendations for further strengthening the capacity of SSA (2 days).

 The number of days for each task is indicative and candidates may propose different distribution.